 Housekeeping during your stay will be reduced to every other day and will only involve trash collection, towel service, wiping down counters, and vacuuming if needed.
 You may decline this every other day housekeeping completely if you aren’t comfortable.
 If you need anything, you’ll be able to call into housekeeping and have it delivered to your door.

 Yes, you will.
-Disney has planned their operation modifications through September 2021 at the moment.
+Disney has planned their operation modifications through the end of 2021 at the moment.
 It’s expected if the situation improves Disney will begin dropping these modifications, but (obviously) a concrete timeline is unknown.
 If you want a full, pre-before-the-world-ended, Disney experience, your best bet is to wait until 2022.

 If you have any additional questions or concerns with the reopening of the resort hotels, including what resort dining locations will be open and pool procedures, Disney has provided an extensive page with information

 The largest change coming to the Walt Disney World theme parks is the introduction of the Disney Park Pass system to accommodate for lower capacity due to social distancing.
 This is a reservation system that is required for all guests, including Annual Passholders, to enter the theme parks.
 Additional modifications will be made throughout the park to promote social distancing and avoid large crowds.

 Effective June 15th, 2021, face coverings/masks are required at Walt Disney World theme parks while on transportation only.
 Masks are no longer required anywhere else on property for those that are fully vaccinated.
 Proof of vaccination is not required, as it's illegal to ask for such in Florida.
 Guests are free to continue to wear their masks, and Disney requests that all non-vaccinated guests do so in indoor or crowded spaces.
 Disney has specific guidelines regarding coverings, and loose coverings like neck gaiters or bandanas, nor masks with valves, are not allowed: